 Why is this though, and can you consume cannabidiol to get high?
 Is this compound for just its variety of health benefits and physically calming effects?

-Overall, CBD and THC are vastly different cannabinoids that can each help consumers.
-These compounds can also deliver different effects.
-However, THC is often for recreational purposes like getting high.
-Whereas, CBD is mostly for the purpose and to experience quality of life and/or well-being improvements.
+CBD and THC are vastly different cannabinoids that can each help consumers.
+These compounds can also deliver unique effects.
+THC is often for recreational purposes like getting high.
+Moreover, CBD is utilized to experience an improvement in quality of life.
 Since THC is known to deliver psychoactive effects, this cannabinoid is not particularly suitable for children, teenagers, and some elderly people.

 To experience psychoactive effects, consuming Cannabidiol to get high is not the way to go.
 Instead, you will likely experience physically relaxing effects from CBD.
 You may wonder why consuming Cannabidiol to get high is not possible.
 What are the reasons behind this?

 Therefore, to experience more than just medical benefits, using Cannabidiol to get high is not an option.
-To feel psychoactive effects though, THC should be consumed instead.
+Consume THC to receive the psychoactive effects.
 Nonetheless, CBD and THC are both useful cannabinoids that can significantly help you.
 Which cannabinoid do you prefer consuming, and why?

 It all depends on personal preference.
 Any online search engine can show you what customers have reported as pros and cons to using either exclusively, and there is no shame in what works best for you.

 Customers who report THC as their preferred cannabinoid often mention how much they enjoy exploring the flavors, smells and variety of psychoactive “highs” that one can experience.
 Many compare this to those who explore different wines – each from a different type of grape and containing unique potencies, scents, colors and flavor notes.
 Truly, the comparison of wine tastings to cannabis testing is nearly exact.